Fight for This Love: Chart performance

 In the United Kingdom, "Fight for This Love" debuted at number one on the UK Singles Chart.
+The placement marked Cole's fifth number one song in the United Kingdom, following Girls Aloud's "Sound of the Underground" (2002), "I'll Stand by You" (2004), "Walk This Way" (2007), and "The Promise" (2008).
 It sold 134,000 copies in one day beating the previous record held by Cole's X Factor protégé Alexandra Burke with the song "Bad Boys" which sold 187,100 over a seven-day span.
 The final first week sales totalled 292,000 copies beating the 213,000 that Girls Aloud's debut single, "Sound of the Underground" sold back in 2002.
 The single remained at number one for two weeks and consequently went on to become the best selling single of the year up to that point.
 By the end of 2009 it was declared the fourth best-selling single of the year, and 29th best selling of the decade (2000s).
 On 14 May 2010, just over six months after release, the single was certified platinum by the British Phonographic Industry (BPI) and earned Cole a nomination for Best British Single at the 2010 BRIT Awards, which she had previously won at the 2009 BRIT Awards with Girls Aloud for their single, "The Promise".
 However, she lost out to "Beat Again" by former X Factor runners-up JLS in what was deemed a "controversial win," as the announcer claimed Cole was the front-runner.

 "Fight for This Love" entered the Irish Singles Chart at number thirteen and the following week on the chart dated 22 October 2009 the song rose to number one, giving Cole her first chart topper in Ireland since "Sound of the Underground" with Girls Aloud.
 In Denmark the song peaked at number one on 12 March 2010 as well as topping the charts in Hungary and Norway.
 The International Federation of the Phonographic Industry (IFPI) certified the single platinum in Denmark and gold in Switzerland.
 As of December 2012, "Fight for This Love" has sold over 1 million copies in the United Kingdom, making it the best selling single of Cheryl's career both solo and with Girls Aloud.